antoineBonninProjects/sentinel3-sral-demo/README.md

 ## TODO

 - Pass arguments to the script: date range for file fetching
-- Build a Docker image of this project, to be used by k8s config for our HPC dask cluster
+- implement a checkpointing mechanism with a small DB, to only fetch new products from EUMDAC datastore
-- Package the code as a .whl: mandatory if we use K8s to run dask jobs to HPC, the Dockerfile built from sources is sufficient.
+- Package the code as a .whl: optional if we use K8s to run dask jobs to HPC, the Dockerfile built from sources is sufficient.
 But a .whl is elegant too.
 The only problem is non pip dependencies like eumdac conda lib.
 - Set up a local Kubernetes cluster (Minikube) and deploy:
    - A minimal Dask cluster: 1 master / 1 executor
    - A minimal distributed file system (NFS, OpenEBS, or Ceph): 1 node on local setup to store the Zarr collection
 - benchmark Read/Write performance for different partitionning and chunking strategies.
 For read it can only be made with a real use-case.